Top-ranked recipe named "Parmesan Baked Cod"

 Try this Parmesan Baked Cod recipe, or contribute your own.
-"From hard c" and "Seafood" are two of the tags cooks chose for Parmesan Baked Cod.
+"From hard c" and "Seafood" are two tags used to describe Parmesan Baked Cod.

 "This was my first attempt at making fish.
 My husband and I are not fish eaters, but we are moving forward (slowly) to a better lifestyle.
 This was easy and quick.
 It tasted great!!
 We had leftovers, which I absolutely loved it in a sandwich with mayonnaise and tomato!"- sliebl